 Festive Fall Wreath

-- Two different colors of spray paint in your favorite fall colors
+Two different colors of spray paint (optional)

-- Fall foliage (either real or artificial)
+Fall foliage (real or artificial)

-- Hot glue gun
+Hot glue gun

-- Staple gun (recommended, but not required)
+Staple gun (recommended, but not required)

-For this craft, the frame is the centerpiece of the finished product.
-It’s inexpensive and easy to make, and it adds a cozy and festive fall element to your front door. </>
+In this fall craft, the frame is the centerpiece of the finished product.
+It’s inexpensive and easy to make, and it adds a cozy and festive fall element to your front door.

 Lastly, either staple or glue the ribbon onto the back of the frame, making a loop.
 Hang on your door and enjoy!